ViniciusBRodrigues/linux-post-installation-script/README.md

-# openSUSE post install script
+# Post install script for openSUSE and KDE neon

-Script to help me perform some tasks after install openSUSE.

-For openSUSE Leap 42.2 and use at your own risk!
+For openSUSE Leap 42.2 and KDE neon, use at your own risk!

 This project is free.
 You can redistribute it and/or modify it.